2022–23 CAF Champions League qualifying rounds: Draw

 The draw for the qualifying rounds was held on 9 August 2022 at the CAF headquarters in Cairo, Egypt.

-The entry round of the 58 teams entered into the draw was determined by their performances in the CAF competitions for the previous five seasons (CAF 5-Year Ranking points shown in parentheses).
+The entry round of the 58 teams entered into the draw was determined by their performances in the CAF competitions for the previous five seasons (CAF 5-year ranking points shown in parentheses).

 Format

 In the qualifying rounds, each tie was played on a home-and-away two-legged basis.
 If the aggregate score was tied after the second leg, the away goals rule was applied, and if still tied, extra time was not played, and the penalty shoot-out was used to determine the winner (Regulations III.
 13 & 14).

 Schedule

 The schedule of the competition was as follows.

 Bracket

 The bracket of the draw was announced by the CAF on 9 August 2022.

-The 16 winners of the second round advanced to the group stage, while the 16 losers of the second round entered the Confederation Cup play-off round.
+The 16 winners of the second round advanced to the group stage, while the 16 losers of the second round entered the CAF Confederation Cup playoff round.